gbif/vocabulary/notes.md

   - A concept cannot be created with a deprecated parent or a deprecated vocabulary.
   - A concept cannot be updated to a deprecated parent.
   - A concept cannot be transferred to another vocabulary.
+  - The name of a concept cannot contain spaces or special characters
+  - The name of a concept cannot be updated, since it's used in URIs.

 - Deleting a concept